Darshan-Rajanna/Python-Java-Practice/README.md

-# Python-Practice
+# Python-Java-Practice
-Just my learning and practiced stuff of Python
+Just my learning and practiced stuff of Python and Java